Semnan, Iran: Unique foods and dishes

-Literature and media
+Culture

 Poetry

 Poetry is the most important form of literature in the city of Semnan, especially in terms of its cultural value.
 Semnani people have contributed greatly to their poetry; they use poetry to express their emotions, philosophies, politics, etc., as well as to preserve the native Semani language.
 Other poetic works tend to be about God and nature.
 Also, many books have been published full of traditional poetry.
 Perhaps the most famous is Nanén Hıkôtí, or Mom's Sayings.
 Two famous Semnani poets are Zabihullah Andaliba and Rahim Me`marian.
 The following is an excerpt from a poem about Spring, by Rahim Me`marian, in the Semnani language, along with an English translation:

 Short stories

 There are countless short stories that belong to the Semnani language.
 Similar to poetry, short stories account for a major section of the literature of Semnan.
 Due to the previous, little use of orthography, the Semnani language was not able to produce any large single story or novel.
 Nevertheless, short stories were created to both record history and entertain.
 These short stories were passed on generation after generation, and have now been recently recorded in books.
 One famous short story is "frônsé shô vu rüá," or "(The) French King and (the) Cat."